jacqizee/Lo-Fi-Tetris/README.md

 * Speed Increases as Player Levels Up

 ## Instructions
-* Tetris is a puzzle game where the player has to fit different shaped blocks (called Tetriminos) together so that they make a complete line across the playing board.
+* Tetris is a puzzle game where the player has to fit different shaped blocks (called Tetrominos) together so that they make a complete line across the playing board.
 Once a line is achieved it is removed from the game board and the player's score is increased
-* The player can move the Tetriminos left and right and rotate them clockwise in 90º increments
+* The player can move the Tetrominos left and right and rotate them clockwise in 90º increments
-* The aim of the game is to get as many points as possible before the game board is filled with Tetriminos
+* The aim of the game is to get as many points as possible before the game board is filled with Tetrominos

 ## Approach
 Selecting Tetris as my game of choice for the project definitely put me way outside my comfort zone, but I selected it to push myself to see if I could rise to the daunting challenge within a week.
 I personally also really enjoy playing Tetris, so was particularly drawn and eager to recreate it.

 ### Planning: Wireframing and Pseudocode

 Before jumping into coding, I played several different versions of Tetris online to remind myself of the gameplay and to note features available that I would want to replicate for my game.
-From there, I drew out a wireframe to map the different semantic and non-semantic HTML elements, then moved into pseudocoding how I thought I should approach the problem.
+From there, I drew out a wireframe to map the different semantic and non-semantic HTML elements, then moved into pseudo-coding how I thought I should approach the problem.

 ![tetris-wireframe](./media/wireframe.png)

 Despite itching to jump into coding, I spent the entire first day on pseudocode to plan out my approach to the project, as I felt if I skipped/rushed this step I was bound to hit many roadblocks.
-Initally I mapped out that I would need:
+Initially I mapped out that I would need:
 * An interval which lowers the active tetromino by one row every second or so.
 The interval would need to check if the piece could be lowered, and if not i.e. reaching the bottom of the grid or another tetromino piece, freeze the tetromino in place.
 * To randomly generate a tetromino and be able to move it left, right, and down as it falls down the board
 * To clear rows when full, shifting all elements above the row down